gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

 ### Gatsby is simple

-Modern JavaScript websites are too complex to rely on developers to configure things correctly.
+Modern JavaScript websites are too complex to rely on developers always configuring things correctly.
 Gatsby simplifies website development by extracting configuration out of your site moving it into the framework and community plugins.

 You give Gatsby React.js components, data, and styles and Gatsby gives you back an optimized website.

+Gatsbygram is a completely vanilla Gatsby site.
+Its optimizations are from the framework.

-Gatsby includes a full modern JavaScript toolchain (Babel/webpack/uglifyjs) with optimized production builds and an innovative declarative asset pipeline.
+Gatsby includes a full modern JavaScript toolchain (Babel/webpack/uglifyjs) with optimized production builds and an innovative *declarative* asset pipeline.

 For Gatsbygram, Gatsby generates over *1000* image thumbnails for responsive images without *any* custom scripting.